FAQ’s

 • My child requires assistance with self care, like bathing and toileting.
 How will this be accomodated at camp?

 The needs of each participant are matched with appropriate support staff and assistance with self-care is a big part of this.
+Children who require assistance with self care, should book under the 1:2 ratio at a minimum.
 All camps will be over-staffed to ensure that 1 to 1 support is available at varying times, particularly around self-care.

 • My child can't swim, will they still be able to participate in this camp?